About SUNY WEOC

-The SUNY Westchester Educational Opportunity Center (WEOC) is an adult education institution which provides tuition free academic and vocational training to adults who meet eligibility guidelines to help them obtain the skills and credentials they need to pursue higher education and/or to secure career oriented employment.
+The SUNY Westchester Educational Opportunity Center (WEOC) is an adult education institution that provides tuition-free academic and vocational training to adults who meet eligibility guidelines to help them obtain the skills and credentials they need to pursue higher education and/or to secure career-oriented employment.

 Funded by the State University of New York, University Center for Academic and Workforce Development, and administered by Westchester Community College, WEOC improves the area’s workforce by enhancing the academic preparedness, vocational skill competency levels and work readiness skills of adult learners.

 WEOC offers a full range of tuition-free workforce preparation programs and services on site in Yonkers and can provide academic or vocational training and support at off-site locations.
 For example, in the past WEOC has provided allied health training at the Department of Labor in Peekskill and Konbit Nég Lákay, a community-based organization in Spring Valley.

 The SUNY WEOC is the premiere adult education institution in the county and the center of influence for training and career development.
 WEOC provides access to quality education and serves our students and the community with passion, commitment, and pride.